Accession of Turkey to the European Union: Religion

 Cultural differences between Muslim-majority Turkey and predominantly Christian Europe play an important part in the entire debate on Turkish accession to the European Union.

 Armenian genocide recognition

 In 2004, the French Foreign Minister Michel Barnier stated that Turkey must recognise the systematic massacres of Armenians in 1915 as a genocide.
 However, he insisted that although France did not set a precondition for European Union entry regarding the matter, he stated that France would raise the issue during negotiations.
-The President of the European Parliament, Martin Schulz, stated that it must be a precondition for Turkey to recognise the systematic massacres of Armenians in 1915 as genocide.
+The former president of the European Parliament, Martin Schulz, stated that it must be a precondition for Turkey to recognise the systematic massacres of Armenians in 1915 as genocide.

 The government of Turkey rejects such a precondition for EU membership and does not accept it as a part of the EU membership criteria.

 In 2006, the European Parliament voted against a proposal to formally add the issue as a membership criterion for Turkey.
 A similar proposal by Greek and Greek Cypriot MEPs was also rejected by the European Parliament in 2011.